9

 Effective planning is crucial to the success of any strategy, as haphazard plans often lead to failure.
 Data suggests that as much as 83% of strategies fail due to faulty assumptions in the strategy formulation process.

 To successfully execute a strategy, the planning process is the first and most important step.
 We've written extensively about how to write good strategic plans.
-But the main point here is that planning isn't just about actions.
-It’s also about frameworks and methods.

 Your planning phase needs to address at least the following questions: